noma/ham/README.md

 processes being offload targets (asynchronously) executing computations, i.e. function calls, that were offloaded by the host process.
 The API also provides functionality to move data between the processes.
-The participating processes communicate through one of the supported back-end libraries.
+The participating processes communicate through one of the supported communication backends.

-These capabilites can be combined into different application patterns, like local offloading, offload over fabric, offloading to another (remote) CPU instead of an accelerator, offloading from an x86 host to a remote ARM64 node or vice versa, or reverse offloading from an accelerator running the host process onto one multiple CPUs running the target processes - be creative.
+These capabilites can be combined into different application patterns, like local offloading, offload over fabric, offloading to another (remote) CPU instead of an accelerator, offloading from an x86 host to a remote ARM64 node or vice versa, or reverse offloading from an accelerator running the host process onto one or multiple CPUs running the target processes - be creative.

 **See the [Wiki](https://github.com/noma/ham/wiki) for further documentation.**

-Feedback like bug reports, feature requests, or performance results are very welcome.
-Please create an [Issue](https://github.com/noma/ham/issues/new) or send an [e-mail](mailto:ma.noack.pr@gmail.com).
+Feedback like bug reports, feature requests, or performance results are always welcome.
+Please create an [issue](https://github.com/noma/ham/issues/new) or send an [e-mail](mailto:ma.noack.pr@gmail.com).

 ## Dependencies